Digital Video Articles, Tutorials, Guides & Q & A

 Voices are sharper (useful when watching movies).
 Also, soundbars throw sound farther than your TV’s built-in speakers.

-Though a soundbar can’t rival the sound quality of a dedicated home theater system, you can get close to it, somewhat.
+Though a soundbar can’t rival the sound quality of a dedicated home theater system, you can get close to it somewhat.

 What are the Advantages of a Soundbar for Your TV?